 Overall, this series of bottles from The Macallan are fine testaments to the distillery's character despite being noticeably diverse.
 At each price point, the distillery has created a quality product that Scotch lovers and newbies alike will find intriguing.

-While all make fantastic sipping Scotches, I would hesitate to mix the Estate Reserve, though the other two would be superb in some of the finer Scotch cocktails.
+While all make fantastic sipping Scotches, it wouldn't be recommended to mix the Estate Reserve, though the other two would be superb in some of the finer Scotch cocktails.

 The one unfortunate aspect is the limited availability of such a fine collection.
 It is, however, an incentive to do some shopping between flights if you are in the right place.